Geodego/data_engineering_azure/3-data_lakes_and_lakehouses/4-azure_databricks.md

 such as csv or to and from Delta Lake using the “delta” format.

 Similarly, dataframes can be saved to Delta Lake simply by using the saveAsTable function and providing a table name for the data.

+#### Creating a Notebook
 To start working with data in Databricks:
 - Select `Workspace` from the left-hand navigation.
 - Under `Shared`, clock on the down arrow select `Create` and then `Notebook`.
 - Give it a name and select the language you want to use (here Python) and choose the cluster you want to use to run the